kucukaslan/website/content/notes_on_uvicorn.md

 ## Bonus: GZip Middleware for FastAPI
 It seems that GZip middleware (that compressses request payload/body) is not enabled by default in the FastAPI.
-You need to add it manually to your application.
+You need to explicitly add it to your application.

 ```python
 app = FastAPI(lifespan=lifespan)